-Cheryl Cole Wows In Open-Chested Minidress, Thigh Boots & Black Choker
+Cheryl Cole Wows In Open-Chested Mini Dress, Thigh Boots & Black Choker

 Cheryl Cole is back in the news.
-The British singer and reality judge is best-known to Americans as having sat next to Simon Cowell on The X Factor judging panel, although the star’s career also includes her days with band Girls Aloud.
-Cheryl has been turning heads of late: just recently, the star rocked a completely see-through top as she attended a birthday dinner in London, U.K.
+The British singer and reality judge is best-known to Americans for having sat next to Simon Cowell on The X Factor judging panel, although the star’s career also includes her days with the group Girls Aloud.
+Cheryl has been turning heads of late — just recently, the star rocked a completely see-through top as she attended a birthday dinner in London, U.K.

-As The Daily Mail reports today, Cheryl has been photographed in another wowing look.
-The star was attending an event at London’s The Roundhouse venue, with the 36-year-old definitely rocking up dressed to impress.
-Cheryl had outfitted herself in a super-sexy outfit for the night, with the cleavage-flashing proving pretty full-on.
-Cheryl appeared in a gold-colored and sequin minidress with a plunging and open-chested finish affording a super-revealing showcasing of the star’s assets.
-The look was a chic one, though, with the long-sleeved number seen paired with thigh-high black boots and a statement black choker worn around Cheryl’s neck.
+As the Daily Mail reports today, Cheryl has just been photographed in another wowing look.
+The 36-year-old star was attending an event at London’s The Roundhouse venue, definitely looking dressed to impress.
+Cheryl outfitted herself in a super-sexy outfit for the night that allowed for some full-on cleavage flashing.
+She appeared in a gold-colored, sequined mini dress, its plunging and open-chested design fully showcasing the star’s assets.
+Despite being revealing, the look was a chic one, with the long-sleeved number seen paired with thigh-high black boots and a statement black choker worn around Cheryl’s neck.

-Cheryl was also rocking her bombshell light hair worn down around her shoulders, with discreet and warming makeup accentuating her pretty features by virtue of rosy blush, pink lips, plus defined brows.
-Photos also delivered the star’s beautiful smile.
+Cheryl was also rocking her bombshell light hair worn down around her shoulders.
+Her discreet and warming makeup accentuated her pretty features, thanks to her use of rosy blush, pink lips, and defined brows.
+The singer’s beautiful smile was also evident in the photos.

-Cheryl has made headlines both for being a mother and splitting from former One Direction star Liam Payne.
+Cheryl previously made headlines both for being a mother and for splitting from former One Direction star Liam Payne.
 The former couple shares a child named Bear.
-The relationship proved a talking point for fans by virtue of Cheryl being significantly older than Liam, although it looks like these two are done and dusted as a couple.
-That said, Cheryl has spoken out about possibly having more kids in the future.
+The relationship proved to be a talking point for fans because Cheryl is significantly older than Liam, although it looks like these two are done and dusted as a couple.
+That said, the star has spoken out about possibly having more kids in the future.

 “Yes, but you don’t necessarily need to be in a relationship.
 I’ve got a friend who has had two children using donors.
 Not everything has to be conventional.
 You can spend ages looking for the right man, waiting for the perfect time to get pregnant, then the right man might turn out to be the wrong man.
 There are definitely other routes I would consider,” the star told The Telegraph earlier this year.